The Tradition Of A Candidate Concession Is Far More Than Mere Courtesy

 Historians often cite a telegram sent by Democratic nominee William Jennings Bryan to his Republican rival, William McKinley, as soon as the voters' verdict was clear.
 He offered his congratulations and added: "We have submitted the issue to the American people and their will is law."

 Conceding has a special sting, of course, when it is incumbent upon an incumbent.
 Some have found it best to get it over quickly.
 President George H.W.
-Bush was in touch with Bill Clinton soon after the polls closed on Election Night in 1992, and President Jimmy Carter went further than that.
+Bush was in touch with Bill Clinton soon after the polls closed on election night in 1992, and President Jimmy Carter went further than that.
 When he conceded to Ronald Reagan in 1980, his public concession went out before the polls had closed on the West Coast.

 A quick surrender may not be any less painful, but at least it does not prolong the agonizing wait.
-Perhaps the first of these quick surrenders was that of Republican President William Howard Taft, whose one term in office ended when he finished third in his re-election bid of 1912.
-Second place went to Theodore Roosevelt, who had been president between McKinley and Taft and was attempting a comeback as the nominee of the Progressive Party (sometimes called the "Bullmoosers").
-But the congratulatory message Taft sent right away on Election Night went to Woodrow Wilson, the Democrat, who came out on top.
+Perhaps the first of these quick surrenders was that of Republican President William Howard Taft, whose one term in office ended when he finished third in his reelection bid in 1912.
+Second place went to Theodore Roosevelt, who had been president between McKinley and Taft and was attempting a comeback as the nominee of the Progressive Party (sometimes called the "Bull Moosers").
+But the congratulatory message Taft sent right away on election night went to Woodrow Wilson, the Democrat, who came out on top.

 Conversely, one of the slowest concessions came four years later when Wilson was winning his second term.
-It was 1916 and the three most populous states at the time (New York, Pennsylvania and Illinois) all voted for the Republican challenger, Charles Evans Hughes.
-Some news reports initially declared Hughes the winner and it took days for all the tallies to arrive.
+It was 1916, and the three most populous states at the time (New York, Pennsylvania and Illinois) all voted for the Republican challenger, Charles Evans Hughes.
+Some news reports initially declared Hughes the winner, and it took days for all the tallies to arrive.

-Some Republicans cried foul but Hughes did not, declaring "in the absence of absolute proof of fraud no such cry should be raised to becloud the title of the next president of the United States."
+Some Republicans cried foul, but Hughes did not, declaring "in the absence of absolute proof of fraud, no such cry should be raised to becloud the title of the next president of the United States."
 When after two weeks Wilson's narrow win was assured, Hughes sent a gracious telegram.

 Tech changes tradition

 The telegram was a favored method in the first half of the 20th century.
-Herbert Hoover sent one to Franklin Roosevelt the day after FDR's 1932 landslide promising to "make every possible helpful effort" to aid his rival's transition and success in office.
-Hoover would subsequently try to involve FDR in his efforts to deal with the banking crisis of that winter, but FDR held out for a chance to begin with a clean slate after Inauguration Day – a sore point for Hoover and his defenders for many years thereafter.
+Herbert Hoover sent one to Franklin D. Roosevelt the day after FDR's 1932 landslide, promising to "make every possible helpful effort" to aid his rival's transition and success in office.
+Hoover would subsequently try to involve FDR in his efforts to deal with the banking crisis of that winter, but FDR held out for a chance to begin with a clean slate after Inauguration Day — a sore point for Hoover and his defenders for many years thereafter.

 Meanwhile, however, technology was moving ahead.
 Democratic nominee Al Smith had already made the first broadcast concession speech on radio in 1928 (ceding to Hoover), and Adlai Stevenson introduced television to the tradition in 1952.
 Since then, we have come to expect to see even incumbent presidents do the deed on the tube.